konflux-ci/build-definitions/task/git-clone/0.2/MIGRATION.md

 # Migration from 0.1 to 0.2

+- **NOTE:** The `output` workspace will not contain any source files, only the trusted artifact containing the source files, to access the source files use the trusted artifacts[^1]
-- The parameter `deleteExisting` used by `git-clone` task was removed.
-As the source is no longer maintained in the workspace, all executions of the `git-clone` Task will be clean fetches.
+- The parameter `deleteExisting`,  used by `git-clone` task was removed.
+The source is no longer maintained in the workspace, all executions of the `git-clone` Task will be clean fetches.
+- The parameters `subdirectory` used by `git-clone` task was removed.
+This parameter had a purpose when source was maintained in the workspace allowing for multiple `git-clone` Tasks to fetch to different directories.
-- The parameter `subdirectory` used by `git-clone` task was removed.
+- The parameter `gitInitImage` used by `git-clone` task was removed.
-- The `output` workspace will not contain any source files, only the trusted artifact containing the source files, to access the source files use the trusted artifacts[^1]

 ## Action from users

 Update files in pull request created by RHTAP bot:
 - Search for the task named `git-clone`
-- Remove the `deleteExisting` and `subdirectory` parameters from the `params` section
+- Remove the `deleteExisting`, `subdirectory` and `gitInitImage` parameters from the `params` section

 Any Tasks that require the source code now need be provided with the trusted artifact URI from the result of the `git-clone` Task and include a step similar